prag-matt-ic/parallaxx/README.md

 ### Add Data Attributes

 Add data attributes to the elements you want to animate.
-The ParallaxX class finds elements with 'data-pxx-translate' and 'data-pxx-opacity' attributes.
+ParallaxX finds elements with 'data-pxx-translate' and 'data-pxx-opacity' attributes.

 ```jsx
 <div